 - The policy has no cash value and doesn't qualify for a life settlement

 In those cases, surrendering or simply letting the policy lapse may be your only realistic option.
+If you are not yet sure the coverage has finished its job, six questions will tell you whether the policy is still doing one, and letting it lapse versus selling it puts those two outcomes head to head.
 But for most seniors with permanent life insurance policies of $100,000 or more, a life settlement is almost certainly worth exploring before making any decision.
+Our overview of sell a whole or universal life policy walks through how the multi-buyer process works.

 What About Just Letting the Policy Lapse?